objectDisorientedProgrammer/TemperatureConverter/README.md

 Temperature Converter
 =====================
+This stand-alone program will convert between Kelvin, Celcius, and Fahrenheit.

 Author Doug Chidester

-This program will convert between Kelvin, Celcius, and Fahrenheit.